 We may collect and process the following data about you:

-Data you give to us: you may give us personal data by completing forms on this website or by corresponding with us by telephone, e-mail or otherwise.
-This includes data you provide when you request information from us or make other enquiries, apply for a course of study or register for an event that we are organising or hosting, subscribe to one or more of our newsletters, place an order on our website, make a donation to us or make a booking[and if you report a problem.
-The data you give us may include your name, address, e-mail address and telephone number, areas of interests, qualifications], financial and credit card information, personal description and photograph, and student or staff ID number.
+Data you give to us: you may give us personal data by completing forms or transactions on this website or by corresponding with us by telephone, e-mail or post.
+This includes data you provide when you request information from us or make other enquiries, apply for a course of study or register for an event that we are organising or hosting, subscribe to one or more of our newsletters, place an order on our website, make a donation to us or make a booking.
+The data you give us may include your name, address, e-mail address and telephone number, areas of interest, qualifications], financial and credit card information.

 Data we collect about you: on each visit to this website we may automatically collect the following data: